jkoren/goal-tracker/README.md

 Goal-Tracker is a responsive web application to help people accomplish their goals.

+This was built for the Mintbean Hackathon on 1/15/21.

 Goal-Tracker's front-end is built with JavaScript and React, and the back end is Rails, Ruby and PostgreSQL.
 We used Devise for Authentication and Authorization.

 There are full authentication flows.